bitdessin/JustDeepIt/docs/source/tutorials/tumor-detection.rst

 Here, *resizing* is the suitable selection for training.
 As there are many traning images, we set a small number of epochs (e.g. 100) for training in this case.
-After setting the parameters as in the images below, we execute image sorting and model training by pressing **RUN** buttons.
+After setting the parameters as in the images below, we execute image sorting and model training by pressing **Start Training** buttons.

 .. image:: ../_static/tutorials_brainMRI_train.png